Stank-Wizard/cartify/README.md

 You can find a copy of the license in the [LICENSE file](LICENSE).

 ## Credits

-cartify is currently being developed and maintained by me but id like to give credit where credit is due as this couldn't be possible without the following projects:
+cartify is currently being developed and maintained by me but i'd like to give credit where credit is due as this couldn't be possible without the following projects:

 * __sodasoba1__ for the [sys-tweak](https://sodasoba1.github.io/sys-tweak/) project
 * __HamletDuFromage__ for the [nx-titles-list-dumper](https://github.com/HamletDuFromage/nx-titles-list-dumper) project